zhill/enterprise-docs/content/docs/installation/helm/eks/_index.md

   Normal  CREATE  14m   alb-ingress-controller  rule 2 created with conditions [{    Field: "path-pattern",    Values: ["/*"]  }]
 ```

-TThe output above shows that an ELB has been created.
+The output above shows that an ELB has been created.
 Navigate to the specified URL in a browser:

 ![login](anchore-login.png)

 #### Anchore System

-Check the status of the system to verify all of the Anchore services are up:
+Check the status of the system with the Anchore CLI to verify all of the Anchore services are up:

+**Note:** Read more on [Configuring the Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/cli_config/)

 ```
 $ anchore-cli --url http://xxxxxx-default-anchoreen-xxxx-xxxxxxxxxx.us-east-1.elb.amazonaws.com/v1/ --u admin --p foobar system status